DCSO/MISP-dockerized/README.md

 ```
 $> make configure
 ```
-After these step, you now should have a configured running MISP Instance!
+After these step, you now should have a configured and running MISP Instance!

 #### 4. Login in your new MISP Environment